Introduction to Certificate Revocation

 CRL (Certificate Revocation List) is a primary means of checking the status of digital certificates offline.
 CRL contains a list of certificates that are published regularly by each CA, identifies all the certificates that have been revoked through the Life of CA. Note that CRL does not list the certificates whose validity is over; it only lists the certificates whose validity is still in range but are revoked for some reason.

-Each CA issue his Certificate Revocation List where each CA sign the respective CRL.
+Each CA issue has Certificate Revocation List where each CA signs the respective CRL.
 It is a sequential file which increases over time to include all certificate that has not expired but has been revoked.
-Each CRL has a serial number, date, and time on which the certificate was revoked and the reason behind revocation.
+Each CRL has a serial number, date, and time on which the certificate was revoked and the reason behind the revocation.
 It also includes date and time The CRL was published and when the next one will be published.
 If user A wants to validate the certificate of B, the following steps are carried out.

 - First, compare the current date with the validity date of the certificate to ensure that the certificate has not expired.